Ellerhold/fs2es-indexer/README.md

 ```

 Add the `rsyslog-smbd-audit.conf` to your syslog configuration.
-With debian: copy it into `/etc/rsyslog.d/` and `systemctl restart rsyslog`.
+In debian: copy it into `/etc/rsyslog.d/` and `systemctl restart rsyslog`.
 This will redirect all log entries to `/var/log/samba/audit.log`.

 ## Advanced: Switch to elasticsearch v7